-- Information on advocacy initiatives designed to improve and expand services, with an emphasis on personal advocates for the family member and their mentally ill loved one.
+- Information on advocacy initiatives designed to improve and expand services, with an emphasis on personal advocates for the family member and their loved one.

 Goals of the NAMI Family-to-Family Class

 - To give the family members the basic information necessary to take the best care possible of their loved ones and themselves.

-- To help the family member cope with the impact that mental illness has on the loved one and entire family.
+- To help the family member cope with the impact that mental health conditions have on the loved one and entire family.

 - To provide tools for the family member to use, even after completing the program that will assist in making the best decisions possible for their family.